AbdulhakeemAdekunle/Users_and_Groups_in_Linux/Managing users and groups in Linux.md

 ### Step 2: Set an expiry date of 2 weeks for the user

 After creating a user, to modify or change some of the user attributes, we use the `usermod [options] username` command.
-`usermod -e DATE abdulhakeem`
-This will set the expiry date of abdulhakeem’s user account to the DATE specified.
+`usermod -e DATE abdulhakeem`: This will set the expiry date of abdulhakeem’s user account to the DATE specified.
 ![set user expiry date](./images/set%20user%20expiry%20date.png)

 To confirm the expiry date of the user account we can use: `chage -l username`